NiGhTTraX/react-test-buffet/README.md

   manual test runner

-Unfortunately, due to the fact that Istanbul doesn't preserve line numbers in the instrumented code, all stack traces in Karma will point to line 9 since that's where it puts all the original code.
+Unfortunately, due to the fact that Istanbul doesn't preserve line numbers in the instrumented code, when generating coverage, all stack traces in Karma will point to line 9 since that's where it puts all the original code.

 Also, stack traces in the manual test runner only work if the runner is **served by a server** and not through the `file:` protocol.